Personal record cards were used from 1938 to keep track of who lived where. They are part of the population registration.

 Ordering personal record cards of deceased people

 The personal record cards from 1938 onward are not public to protect the privacy of living people.
 After a person dies, his or her card or record from the municipal basic administration is sent for processing to the Central Bureau of Statistics.
-When they are done with it, it is sent on to the Central Bureau of Genealogy (CBG).
+When they are done with it, it is sent on to the Central Bureau for Genealogy (CBG).
 Usually, it takes around two years for the cards to become available at the CBG.

 - First and last names, as accurately and completely as possible